Volunteer in Peru with Children

 - Start dates: Flexible

-Peru is an amazing destination to work with children in kindergartens and care homes in South America.
+Peru is an amazing destination to work with children in kindergartens, care homes or centres, or at a centre for the elderly, in South America.
 Located on the Pacific Coast of South America between Chile and Ecuador, Peru is one of the more popular tourist destinations in Latin America.
 Exports such as coffee, potatoes and gold have done much to improve the levels of high unemployment, but low wages mean that many families still live in poverty and, especially in more rural areas, there is a real need for volunteers to help with caring for children.

 As well as working with children there are also opportunities for more experienced volunteers to assist with the training of staff in our partner organizations.
 Whatever your age, abilities, qualifications or level of experience, you can contribute to this vital development work during a college break, gap year, career break or just a vacation.
 Energy, passion and commitment to the work at hand is all you need to participate!